poppyclark/ridethereef/_posts/2020-10-04-reef-safe-suncreams-brands.md

 Something I have noticed when looking at these brands is that the colouring of the logos are all identical, with mainly white packaging, black fonts, and orange logos.

-These suncreams all have much in common and in more than one way, not only do they all have similar typography and colour schemes , but their passion for the environment and the animals is what shines through and sells in this niche market.
+These suncreams all have much in common and in more than one way, not only do they all have similar typography and colour schemes , but their passion for the environment and the animals is what shines through and is what sells in this niche market.